All you need to know about metal adhesive systems

-Where fasteners and welded bonds used to be of paramount importance, metal adhesives are becoming more and more popular.
-Metal adhesive systems and tapes bring along many benefits and cancel the disadvantages of mechanical bonds and seals.
-However, as there are different types of metals, also many metal bonding adhesives are available including machinery and structural adhesives.
+Where fasteners and welded bonds used to be of paramount importance, metal adhesive systems are becoming more and more popular.
+Metal glue and tapes bring along many benefits and cancel the disadvantages of mechanical bonds and seals.
+However, as there are different types of metals, also many types of metal bonding adhesive are available including machinery and structural adhesives.

 Bonding metal with glues and tapes is highly possible, even recommended.
 However, the choice of the right metal adhesive may be a challenge due to the wide variety of different kinds of products which each have unique properties.
-Here you find the benefits of metal adhesives, the different types of glues and the suitable solutions for various types of metals, metal to metal adhesive options and how to bond metal to other materials.
+Here you find the benefits of metal adhesives, the different types of metal glue and the suitable solutions for various types of metals, metal on metal glue options and how to glue metal to metal and to other materials.

 Metal adhesives create chemical bonds which, in many cases, are preferred to mechanical fasteners, soldering and welds, especially when bonding metal to metal.
-Not only are metal bonding adhesives often the more cost efficient option, but they also reduce the steps in assembly lines and so speed up the process as a whole.
+Not only is metal glue often the more cost efficient option, but it also reduces the steps in assembly lines and so speeds up the process as a whole.
 The main reason for reducing the assembly steps is that adhesives not only bond but also seal.
 Thus the metal adhesive and sealant allow for application in one go.
 The bond (or seal) can also be flexible allowing for relative movement of the parts without affecting the bond.
 That is why metal adhesives are a go-to solution for products that are subject to vibration, temperature fluctuation and weather, such as trucks and other vehicles.

 Metal adhesive vs. fasteners

 Fasteners such as bolts and screws are very common methods of bonding for temporary joints.
 Fasteners are also suitable for semi temporary joints such as those in automotive assemblies.
 Nevertheless, problems may occur as fasteners require carefully placed holes, are prone to corrosion and may loosen over time.